Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Dara Khosroshahi, Uber’s CEO.

-The aforementioned strategy hinted that Uber didn’t want to solve every self-driving problem in every city and thus competing with the likes of Waymo, Tesla, and Lyft.
-Rather, it would launch its self-driving services to markets where it best suits in terms of technological feasibility, user safety, and cost-effectiveness.
+The strategy above hinted that Uber didn’t want to solve every self-driving problem in every city, and thus didn’t want to compete with the likes of Waymo, Tesla, and Lyft.
+Instead, it would launch its self-driving services in markets where they best suit technological feasibility, user safety, and cost-effectiveness.

-As per Eric Meyhofer, the Head of Uber ATG, the company has to pass through three stages: developing, piloting, and commercialization.
-But as fate would have it, Uber’s ATG unit was in the development stage by the time it sold its self-driving unit.
+According to Eric Meyhofer, the Head of Uber ATG, the company must go through three stages: development, piloting, and commercialization.
+But as fate would have it, Uber’s ATG unit was in development when it sold its self-driving unit.

-Things don’t go often as planned and Uber ATG being sold to Aurora way before its pilot is a good example of the same.
+Things don’t often go as planned, and Uber ATG’s sale to Aurora, way before its pilot, is a good example.

 Concluding Notes

-It would be fair to say that Uber was still quite behind other self-driving players like Waymo, Baidu, and Tesla when it comes to data and other technologies such as LiDAR.
+It would be fair to say that Uber was still quite behind other self-driving players like Waymo, Baidu, and Tesla in data and other technologies, such as LiDAR.

-Waymo’s vehicles have driven more than 20 million miles as per their safety report, and Tesla well over 2 billion miles.
-Baidu, on the other hand, as of December 2020 had driven 4.35 Million Miles with zero accidents and its growth poses a challenge for most of those working on the technology before Baidu.
+Waymo’s vehicles have driven more than 20 million miles, according to its safety report, and Tesla has driven well over 2 billion miles.
+Baidu, on the other hand, as of December 2020, had driven 4.35 Million Miles with zero accidents, and its growth poses a challenge for most of those working on the technology before Baidu.

-By the time Uber had joined the race after the Arizona crash, the progress gap between Uber and other companies became huge.
-Thus, the financial struggle was inevitable which resulted in the company selling its self-driving unit.
+By the time Uber had joined the race after the Arizona crash, the progress gap between Uber and other companies had become huge.
+Thus, the financial struggle was inevitable, leading the company to sell its self-driving unit.

-However, this should bring some relief to the company as the sale of its self-driving research will reduce its expenditures hugely and the research will still get to live the day through Aurora.
+However, this should bring some relief to the company, as the sale of its self-driving research will significantly reduce its expenditures, and the research will still live on through Aurora.

-Now only time could tell how Uber’s strategy to outsource its self-driving research would work out in making its self-driving cab service a reality.
-Knowing Aurora, I personally feel they might pull off what Uber has been wished for.
+Now, only time could tell how Uber’s strategy to outsource its self-driving research would work out in making its self-driving cab service a reality.
+Knowing Aurora, I personally feel they might pull off what Uber has wished for.

 What’s the reasoning behind the strong intuition?
 I know a little more about the startups than you do.
 Want to level up?
 Read about Aurora along with other Top Autonomous Vehicle Startups here.